 The strong bonding force and thermal, chemical, and mechanical stability of SiC give it its low energy consumption and high power characteristics, making it suitable for high-voltage and high-current applications such as for electric vehicles, electric vehicle charging, solar and offshore wind power, and other green power generation equipment.

 The small size, low heat generation, and high wattage of GaN makes it very suitable for fast charging of consumer electronic products.
 GaN’s high voltage tolerance allows it to exert the greatest competitive advantage in the fields of automobile, industry, and telecommunications.
 In addition to consumer electronics, GaN has wide adoption opportunities in the automotive field, such as for 48V hybrid, DC-DC voltage conversion, in-vehicle wireless charging, in-vehicle data center servers, and even lidar's high-power laser drive, etc. In the long run, consumer electronics, and the automotive and other industry applications will be the three main areas of focus for GaN power semiconductors.

 - Lower on-resistance: reduces losses and improves the energy conversion efficiency.

-- Faster electron migration rate: increase the frequency of the AC circuit and reduce the external components and volume required.
+- Faster electron migration rate: increases the frequency of the AC circuit and reduces the number and volume of external components required.

-- Higher voltage withstands capability: higher wattage charging, increasing charging speed.
+- Higher voltage tolerance capability: higher wattage charging increases charging speed.